dreamcatcher-tech/network/Inbox/2024-11-18 1326 principle is all the edits you make should be distilled to atoms which are reapplied every time.md

 you may snip the knowledge tree and scope the atoms you want at a certain layer.

 It should be aware of the outputs of tests.

+When generating code, should start with generating ts interfaces and types first, based on how the diagrams explain the interactions of the system.